sostel/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 * The Main Camera is moved as a child to the Playspace - Which allows the playspace to manage the camera in conjunction with the SDK's
 * UIRaycastCamera added as a child to the Main Camera - To enable seamless UI interactions through the toolkit

+> If you get errors like "XR: OpenVR Error!
+OpenVR failed initialization with error code VRInitError_Init_PathRegistryNotFound: "Installation path could not be located (110)!" it is safe to ignore this.
+You can change your build settings (File->Build Settings) and change your build target to "Universal Windows Platform" to remove these errors.

 > **Note** While working in your scene, **DON'T move the Main Camera** (or the playspace) from the scene origin (0,0,0).
 This is controlled by the MRTK and the active SDK.
 > If you need to move the players start point, then **move the scene content and NOT the camera**!